You know your business needs to accept credit cards. How can your business accept them?

 Do not complete an application until you are ready to sign up with a company.
 If you read the fine print, you'll discover that the application is part of the contract, and by signing it, you've agreed to accept the company's services.

 5. Review contracts.

 As always, review these contracts very carefully – some companies try to hide fees.
 If something does not look right to you, ask about it.
 When possible, have legal counsel look at the contract as well to ensure everything is above board.
 Consider whether the contract includes automatic renewal clauses, early termination fees and other binding clauses.
 Once you are satisfied that the contract is fair, sign with the company you believe is the best fit for your business.

 Once you've completed these steps and decided which credit card processor you'd like to partner with, you are ready to apply.
 Generally, applications can be submitted online and take two days for the processor to review.

-Once your application is reviewed, the processor will set up your account and walk you through the process of selecting any hardware you might need.
+Once your application is approved, the processor will set up your account and walk you through the process of selecting any hardware you might need.
 Once the hardware arrives, the processor will help you set it up and test it.

 How do I accept credit cards on my phone?

-Another reason to accept credit and debit card payments on your phone is that some of the mobile credit card processing apps include basic point-of-sale (POS) features.
+Another reason to accept credit and debit card payments on your phone is that some of the mobile credit card processing apps include basic POS features.
 Besides accepting payments, the mobile POS system helps you manage your sales and inventory, which can be very helpful for small businesses that aren't yet ready to invest in a full-fledged POS system.

 How to accept credit card payment online